 Krista’s past experience includes 10 years of lay pastoral counseling as a small group leader in her church.
 She also performed 4 years of inner-city high school and young adult ministry in the Franklinton area of Columbus, OH.
 She and her husband John Cassell, Cornerstone’s Executive Director, have been cell group leaders in their current church for 3 years.
 Together, they recently developed and co-presented a sermon series on “6 New Testament Principles of Successful Relationships”.
 This real life experience provides Krista with a depth of understanding and compassion for those struggling with relational and spiritual issues.

 - Parent counseling, education, and coaching

 - Adolescent, teen, young adult counseling and coaching

 What’s the difference between a counselor and a coach?

 Whereas counselors often look to the past to frame issues and gain deeper understanding, coaching tends to be solution and goal driven, aiming the client to get where they want to be as quickly as possible.
 A coaching relationship will focus on the setting of measurable, attainable goals, and developing a plan to achieve them.
 Coaches do not diagnose, nor do they treat mental and emotional disorders.
 Should those needs surface in the course of a coaching relationship, a referral is made for professional assessment.
 Because no illness is involved, Coaches do not bill insurances and tend to have fees which are comparable to those of counseling staff.

-Krista’s favorite activities include spending time with her husband and 3 wonderfully unique children, and having coffee with a girlfriend.
-When the weather is nice she is usually found in her backyard with a garden shovel in hand.
+Krista’s favorite activities include spending time with her husband John and 3 wonderfully unique children, boating, gardening, and having coffee with a girlfriend.
+When the weather is nice she is usually found on the boat or in her backyard with a garden shovel in hand.